-At the start of every year, we evaluate the first 6 months of training phases for our clients; we assess what worked last year, what didn’t and what can we do different to take us to the next level.
-We do this in order to convert that 6 month platform into a 12 month outlook and while we may tinker here and there based on circumstances, we always approach our training programs with that longer perspective.
+At the start of every year, we plan the first 6 months of training phases for our clients; we assess what worked last year, what didn’t and what can we do different to take us to the next level.
+We do this in order to convert that 6 month platform into a 12 month outlook and while we may tinker here and there based on circumstances, we always approach our training programs with the long game in mind.

 In order to develop these capacities at the start of the year, we employ the German Volume Training (GVT) method, a methodology made popular by Rolf Feser.
-This method of resistance training involves performing 10 sets of 10 repetitions, on a 60-90 second turnaround, at roughly 50-65% of a participant’s 1 repetition maximum (which equates to roughly a 5 or 6/10 in terms of intensity).
+This method of resistance training involves performing 10 sets of 10 repetitions, on a 60-90 second turnaround, at roughly 50-65% of a participant’s 1 repetition maximum (which equates to roughly a 5-6/10 intensity).

-Feser implemented GVT on his Olympic lifting athletes to dramatically increase muscle mass in order to have lifters advance to the next weight division.
-Coincidentally he had outstanding results with some athletes adding upwards of 10 pounds of muscle mass within 6 weeks.
+Feser implemented GVT with his Olympic lifting athletes to promote dramatic increases in muscle mass so his lifters could advance to the next weight division.
+Coincidentally he had outstanding results with some athletes adding upwards of 10 pounds (4-5kg) of muscle mass within 6 weeks.

-The increase in muscle mass, or hypertrophy, stems from the release of anabolic hormones in response to a huge muscle stimulus.
-By training large muscle groups (think legs, chest) with compound movements, our body releases anabolic (muscle building) hormones like Testosterone, Insulin-like growth factor 1 and Growth Hormone; performing those compound movements with short rest periods encourages a high lactic acid response which also correlates with high testosterone release.
-With such high mechanical stress over a huge muscular cross-section combined with minimal recovery times creates the perfect environment for muscle growth.
-No wonder Feser’s athletes got great results.
+The increase in muscle mass stems from the release of anabolic hormones in response to a huge muscle stimulus.
+By training large muscle groups (think legs, chest, back) with compound movements, our body releases anabolic (muscle building) hormones like Testosterone, Insulin-like growth factor 1 and Growth Hormone; performing those compound movements with short rest periods encourages a high lactic acid response which also correlates with a higher release of testosterone.
+With such high mechanical stress over a huge muscular cross-section combined with minimal recovery creates the perfect environment for muscle growth.
+No wonder Feser’s athletes achieved great results.

 Having more muscle mass increases our resting metabolic rate and nothing burns more calories than our Resting Metabolic Rate (RMR).
 A person’s RMR is the amount of energy required for the body to perform the essentials of survival.
 By way of example, every day I need 3000 calories to live: to keep my heart pumping, my lungs filling and my brain ticking over.
 However, after performing a program like GVT for a month, my RMR will perhaps rise to 3200 or higher, as the increase in muscle mass requires an increase in caloric consumption.
 Increasing your RMR in combination with consistent exercise will transform your body into a more efficient calorie (i.e. fat) burning system.

-Now, it may seem contrary to our views against the quick fix to market a six week program, short-term weight loss is not the reason for its implementation.
-GVT is performed in order to provide a base or a ‘general preparatory phase’ for our next 6 month training plan.
-This foresight and planning allows for better results in the longer term and lessens the potential for ‘falling off the cliff’, which is so often seen when participating in short-term ‘challenges’.
-GVT allows for consistency and consistency results in progression, which is the key to self-improvement.
+Performing GVT is important as it provides a base or what we refer to as a ‘general preparatory phase’ for our next 6 month training plan.
+Having a 6 month plan allows us to achieve better results in the long term and lessens the potential for ‘falling off the cliff’ which is so often seen when participating in short-term ‘challenges’.
+What’s more, GVT provides the platform for achieving consistency and this leads to progression which is the key to self-improvement.

 What you get